benhall92/Interpolate-Theme/README.md

 - Change the layout of the Archive Pages
 - Add content to the 404 Page
 - Change the layout of the Search Page
-- Customize the look and appearance of the sites buttons
+- Customise the look and appearance of the sites buttons
 - Add Widgets to the Footer
-- Upload custom CSS and JS to customize the theme
+- Upload custom CSS and JS to customise the theme